Is AquaTru NSF certified?

 What’s certified

-- Fluoride (per NSF/ANSI 58 RO membrane stage)
+- Fluoride (NSF/ANSI 58, at the RO membrane stage)

-- Arsenic-pentavalent (per NSF/ANSI 58 RO membrane stage)
+- Arsenic-pentavalent (NSF/ANSI 58, at the RO membrane stage)

-- Cadmium, Barium, Copper, Radium, Selenium (per NSF/ANSI 58 RO membrane scope)
+- Cadmium, Barium, Copper, Radium, Selenium (NSF/ANSI 58, at the RO membrane stage)

-- Pharmaceuticals (Ibuprofen, Estrone, Phenytoin, BPA, DEET — per NSF/ANSI 401 Emerging Compounds scope)
+- Pharmaceuticals (Ibuprofen, Estrone, Phenytoin, BPA, DEET) (NSF/ANSI 401 Emerging Compounds)

-- Microplastics (per the NSF/ANSI 401 Emerging Compounds scope where microplastic-class contaminants are listed)
+- Microplastics (NSF/ANSI 401 Emerging Compounds, where microplastic-class contaminants are listed)

 Brand claims but NOT certified

-- Bacteria / Viruses microbiological reduction (the RO membrane mechanically reduces most microbiological contaminants by virtue of the ~0.0001-micron membrane pore size, but the AquaTru Classic is not NSF/ANSI 55 LISTED for UV disinfection — there is no UV stage in the architecture, and microbiological reduction is not separately third-party LISTED on the SKU)
+- Bacteria / Viruses — the RO membrane's ~0.0001-micron pores mechanically reduce most microbes, but the Classic is not certified to NSF/ANSI 55 for UV disinfection; there's no UV stage and microbe reduction isn't separately third-party certified on this SKU

-- Pharmaceutical and personal care products as a general class (the NSF/ANSI 401 scope covers a defined per-listing menu of 15 emerging contaminants including specific PPCPs; the broader marketing umbrella may aggregate beyond the per-listing scope)
+- Pharmaceutical and personal-care products (general class) — NSF/ANSI 401 covers a defined list of 15 emerging contaminants including specific PPCPs; the broad marketing phrase can reach beyond that certified list

 NSF listing